rafewenger/cse2122/lecture/cpp-classes.markdown

 ## Information hiding

-We can hide the attributes of class *LineSegment* by making them private.
+We can hide the data members of class *LineSegment* by making them private.
 {% highlight cpp %}
 class LineSegment
 {